For the uninitiated, oopsie bread is an ingenious low carb bread substitute that’s wheat free, grain free, and sugar free.

-They taste great and they’re versatile!
-But best of all, if you’re following a low carb eating plan, this bread enables you to enjoy a modified version of all your favorite things—from burgers to sandwiches, from breadsticks to pizza.
+They taste great, they’re versatile, best of all, if you’re following a low carb eating plan, this bread enables you to enjoy a modified version of all your favorite things—from burgers to sandwiches, from breadsticks to pizza.

-This recipe isn’t too complicated, but you’ll need to pay special attention to the eggs.
-The process is a lot like making eggs for dishes like meringues or souffles.
+This cloud bread recipe isn’t too complicated, but you’ll need to pay special attention to the eggs.

 In the egg whites bowl, you’ll add salt and cream of tartar—may seem random, but it’s needed to help you achieve the firm egg white peaks required to make this bread extra fluffy.